 NHS organisations frequently tell us of the positive impact that a properly-funded and well-designed system of capital funding would have.
 Examples of projects that trusts are seeking to fund include:

-The following organisations have joined our coalition to call for a a properly-funded and well-designed system of capital funding.
+The following organisations have joined our coalition to call for a properly-funded and well-designed system of capital funding.